Saturday, July 20, 2024

 Sixx went home and proceeded to cook himself up a fix that was his personal record holder for the Most Heroin I Have Ever Injected.

 [The Tommy Lee/Pamela Anderson sex video] did go on to become the biggest-selling pornographic videotape of all time up to that point, so Lee must have been happy to be a winner again.
-However, the glory with which his gargantuan rhinoceros penies was regaled and short-lived.
+However, the glory with which his gargantuan rhinoceros penis was regaled and short-lived.
 Possibly mistaking her face for a snare drum, Lee pounded on Anderson, prompting his arrest for spousal abuse.

 Mr. Bungle vocalist Mike Patton eliminates all peripheral distractions that would detract from his vocal performance.